Mission Statement

 The academy has four overall aims:

-1. To assist parents in giving their children an excellent high-school education for college and for life.
+- To assist parents in giving their children an excellent education for life and for eternity.

 In addition to these overall aims, the academy has the following specific goals:

-8. To nurture leaders, who will lead their family, community, and church in God’s word and in wisdom.
+- To nurture leaders, who will lead their family, community, and church in God’s word and in its wisdom.

 Regarding these goals, let it be remembered that none of them can succeed apart from the grace of God.
 Therefore, the academy is committed to prayer, both in the academy and for the academy.
 This commitment to prayer is vital for humility, faith, and love, because without God’s grace, knowledge will puff up, lead astray, and promote selfish ends.